 The future setting on Earth STINKS like Jabba The Hutt’s armpits!
 It doesn’t look like an actual future at all!
 I would’ve envisioned something in a dystopian environment like “Akira,” “Blade Runner,” its sequel “Blade Runner 2049,” “The Fifth Element” or “Ghost In The Shell!”

 Earth Scenes were incredibly boring.
 Just nothing interesting but rather plain dull.
-Society on the planet is normal like the present day.
-Again, I expected it to look like Los Angeles in Blade Runner!
+Society on the planet is a normal lookin’ present day.
+Again, I expected it to look like Los Angeles in Blade Runner.
+Heck! a dying Earth similar to Interstellar.

 The 2nd Act is very forgettable yet boring with a capital B.

-Is it me, or does the big bad’s henchmen’s accent sounded like he’s been watching too many Judy Garland movies?
+Is it me, or does the villain’s henchmen’s accent sounded like he’s been watching too many Judy Garland movies?
+I have nothing against The LGBT Community.
+To quote Seinfeld, “Not there’s anything wrong with that.”

 The Final Verdict: D-